edmondsbakery/bakery/cookies.md

 title: Decorated Cookies
 permalink: /cookies/
 img: SquatchCookie.jpg
 words: Our decorated cookies are a sugar cookie base with cream cheese icing.
 Pricing starts at $25.00 for a dozen and they make a great addition to any event.
-See the examples below.
+See a few the examples below.
 ---